MrRiahi/Convolutional-Neural-Networks-Tensorflow/README.md

 # Convolutional-Neural-Networks
 In this repository, I build different image classification CNN models from scratch in Tensorflow.
 Results and codes will be updated in the future.
-These models are ResNet50, MobileNetV1, MobileNetV2, and GoogLeNet.
+The implemented models are:
+* ResNet50
+* MobileNetV1
+* MobileNetV2
+* GoogLeNet.
 In the future, this repository will be updated with other convolutional neural networks.

 ## Install